Esri/esri-leaflet-geocoder/README.md

 `region(text <String>)` | Specify the region to be geocoded.
 Typically a state or province `postal(text <String>)` | Specify the postal code to be geocoded.
 `country(text <String>)` | Specify the country to be geocoded.
 `category(category <String>)` | The category to search for suggestions.
-By default no categogy.
+By default no category.
 A list of categories can be found here https://developers.arcgis.com/rest/geocode/api-reference/geocoding-category-filtering.htm#ESRI_SECTION1_502B3FE2028145D7B189C25B1A00E17B
 `within(bounds <L.LatLngBounds>)` | A bounding box to search for suggestions in.
 `nearby(latlng <L.LatLng>, distance <Integer>)` | Searches for suggestions only inside an area around the LatLng. `distance` is in meters.
 `run(callback <Function>, context <Object>)` | `XMLHttpRequest` | Executes this request chain and accepts the response callback.